mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/11-world-primer.md

 As a resident of Tirvandor, your character would know:
 - Basic geography and city names
-- The Sundering happened 800 years ago
+- The Worldrend happened 800 years ago
 - Thaldros vs Aethoria political tension
 - Ley lines are sources of magic
 - The Seven Primordials are the gods